AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 }
 ```

-It can be seen that the result content is the same as the video template effect, which also realizes the function of generating videos using template effects.
+As you can see, the result content is the same as the video template effect, which also realizes the function of generating videos using template effects.

-## Continue to expand video generation function
+## Continue to Expand Video Generation Function

 If you want to expand the generated Pixverse video, you can set the parameter `action` to `extend`, and input the ID of the video to be expanded.
 The video ID can be obtained based on basic usage, as shown in the image below: